ggml-org/LlamaBarn/readme.md

 - [ ] Support for completion models
 - [ ] Support for running multiple models at a time -- e.g., chat + embeddings
 - [ ] Support for parallel requests
-- [ ] Support vision for vision-capable models
+- [ ] Support for vision in vision-capable models
 - [ ] Advanced settings for power users -- without complicating things for everyone else

 <br>